evolution-gaming/play-json-tools/README.md

 3. `play-json-jsoniter` — provides the fastest way to convert an instance of `play.api.libs.json.JsValue` to byte array and read it back.
 4. `play-json-circe` — provides conversions to/from `circe` codecs to ease transitions from one library to another.
 Examples in [CirceToPlayConversionsSpec](play-json-circe/src/test/scala/com/evolution/playjson/circe/CirceToPlayConversionsSpec.scala) and [PlayToCirceConversionsSpec](play-json-circe/src/test/scala/com/evolution/playjson/circe/PlayToCirceConversionsSpec.scala).

+All modules are available for Scala 2.12, 2.13 and 3, except for `play-json-generic`, which has no Scala 3 version yet.

 ## Setup

 ```scala